ashwanisonisalesforce/trailhead/README.md

 **&nbsp;**

 You have just set Visualforce page as mobile card in Salesforce1 page.
-Lets check it by opening any Account records **Related** tab in Salesforce1 App
+Let's check it by opening any Account records **Related** tab in Salesforce1 App

 ![][11]

 &nbsp;
 # Summary

-_Verification With this unit you have learned the ways a Visualforce can be used in Salesforce mobile1 app.
+With this unit you have learned the ways a Visualforce can be used in Salesforce mobile1 app.
 Each way has its own benefits.
-Now whenever you need to add a Visualforce you know the ways and how to do it. anchor_
+Now whenever you need to add a Visualforce you know the ways and how to do it.

 # Resources
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; [Global Actions][12]